-Figure 3 Cross sectional view and (b) Rendered Isometric view of the volute casing tesla turbine design.

-Figure 5 illustrates the turbine’s mechanical efficiency contour as a function of modified Reynolds number, Rem* and relative inlet dimensionless tangential velocity, W0 at different radius ratio, ξ.
+Figure 2 illustrates the turbine’s mechanical efficiency contour as a function of modified Reynolds number, Rem* and relative inlet dimensionless tangential velocity, W0 at different radius ratio, ξ.
 From the diagram, we can spot a rather consistent pattern whereby efficiency increases moderately with W0, but significantly with reducing Rem*.
 From the dimensionless definition of these two variables, one can conclude that lower tip disc speed or greater tangential velocity component can contribute to efficiency gain.
 This is obvious with the fact that tesla turbine works on the basis of shear force, which is contributed by the difference between the fluid velocity and that of the rotating discs.
 However, reducing disc speed may not necessarily favour power output as power is the product of both torque generated and the rotating speed.
 Therefore, optimisation on this front was required and was done so in the subsequent analysis.